AstromanGaming/rgb-gpus-teaming/README.md

-# all-ways-egpu-addon
+# rgb-team
-A "all-ways-egpu" addon for multi-gpus setup and a "switcheroo-control" alternative.
+The software for Multi-GPUs "Blue, Green and Red" teaming setup.